What Is H.264 Streaming Encoder?

 Encoding generally occurs via software, a stand-alone appliance, or within a browser or mobile app.
 For example, if you’re producing a promotional video for your website via video editing software, you can select an applicable encoding format like H.264 and the software will convert and compress your project into a widely playable format.

 In the event of live streaming, the encoding process happens in real time.
 If you’re live streaming via a digital camera, an encoder like Open Broadcaster Studio (OBS) will encode your video using RTMP and convert it into a playable format like H.264 that’s perfect for streaming.
-OBS is a great place to start, but as you progress on your encoding journey you can by all means invest in an encoder with more advanced capabilities.
+OBS is a great place to start, but as you progress on your encoding journey, you can, by all means, invest in an encoder with more advanced capabilities.

 What is H.264 Streaming Encoder?